has many species of birds, and

 protected it is unlawful to destroy the birds, nests or eggs without a

 Depredation Permit.
-To prevent future nesting NWC can install exclusion
+To prevent future nesting NBWC can install exclusion

 netting and other preventative measures to deter future

 Residential geese are becoming an alarming pest in

 Minnesota.
 With each goose producing up to 3 pounds of poop a day, they